Skip to content

 Why use PowerShell?

-PowerShell is a powerful tool that lets you give your computer direct text commands.
-It helps with automating tasks and managing system settings.
-While it is mostly for advanced users, knowing how to open it is a great skill to have.
-It allows you to perform complex tasks faster than clicking through menus.
+PowerShell is a powerful tool for giving your computer direct text commands, helping you automate tasks and manage system settings.
+Even if you’re not an advanced user, knowing how to open PowerShell is a valuable skill.
+It can help you tackle complex tasks much faster than navigating through menus.

 What happens when done?